mishanwong/the-recursive-queries/README.md

 #
 # Citation for following: app.py
 # Adapted from/based on cs340 github Flask starter guide
+# Individual routes and use of pymysql are original
 # Source URL: https://github.com/osu-cs340-ecampus/flask-starter-app
 #
 #